POCKET MUSEUM

 What do we forget to take out of our pockets when the season changes?

-Pocket Museum is a collection of small things that survived a season without being resolved.
+Pocket Museum is a collection of the things that survived a season.

 They were carried for warmth, for habit, for reassurance and then forgotten.
 Each object comes from the pocket of a winter coat, kept close to the body long after its purpose had shifted.
 Some belonged to versions of life that never continued, some to decisions we forget, some to feelings that simply changed shape.
 Main emotion is not loss, but just a feeling of what remains when time moves on quietly and nothing is formally closed.

-Not everything you think is rare actually is.
+01. Not everything is rare that you think is.

 One of them was limestone, the kind that floats when thrown into water.
 When your boyfriend noticed that it didn’t sink, he was genuinely surprised.
 He showed it to you with excitement and gave it to you as a gift.